Localized Reduced Basis Additive Schwarz Methods: Numerical Experiment

 \section{Numerical Experiment}

 We consider the test case from~\cite{BuhrEngwerEtAl2017} and solve a sequence of five elliptic problems

 where the coefficient $\sigma^{(k)}(x)$ is given as in Fig.~\ref{fig:diffusivity}.
 The problem is discretized using bilinear finite elements over a uniform $200 \times 200$ mesh.
 The resulting solutions are visualized in Fig.~\ref{fig:solutions}.
 We decompose the computational domain uniformly into $10 \times 10$ subdomains with an overlap of 4 mesh elements.
 For $R^{(k)}_0$ we choose GenEO~\cite{SpillaneDoleanEtAl2013} basis functions with eigenvalues below 0.5, yielding between two and five functions per subdomain.
+When connecting or disconnecting the high-conductivity channels, we expect enrichment to be required along the subdomains adjacent to the channels, whereas the other subdomains should be largely unaffected by the local change.